w3cping/blog-posts/adding-permissions.md

 # Adding another permission?
-A guide
+Questions and suggestions

 So, you're thinking of adding a new permission prompt to the Web platform?
 Specification authors and feature designers may find this list of questions useful to think through.